-There are three great options for composting in Salem – Home Composting, Curbside Composting, and a Drop Off Compost Bins at Mack Park.
+An estimate of 30-40% of food is wasted each year – composting is a great way to help change that!
+Here are some great options for composting in Salem – Curbside Composting, Drop Off Compost Bins at Mack Park, and Home Composting.
 Read more about them below and find out which option might be best for you!

-Click Here to learn about composting curbside in Salem with Black Earth or call them at (978) 290-4610 ext.
-1 for more information on signing up.
+Click Here to learn about composting curbside in Salem with Black Earth or call them at (978) 290-4610 for more information on signing up.

-Join the 560 Salem residents who participate in curbside composting for just $9.99 a month.
+Join the many Salem residents who participate in curbside composting for just $9.99 a month.